savila/HALOGEN/examples/README.md

 * *NCellsLin*: [250].
 The number of cells per side of the volume used in the HALOGEN method.
 Recommended setting is such that the number of particles per cell is about 2^3.
-In principle, the higher this number is the better, however, setting too high could be problematic if warning messages saying "MAXTRIALS reached" start to emerge.
+In principle, the higher this number is the better, however, setting it too high could be problematic if warning messages saying "MAXTRIALS reached" start to emerge.
 * *recalc_frac*: [1.0].
 A technical parameter of the method which controls how many times the probabilities of placing haloes in cells is updated.